 Mechanism of Action: Histone deacetylase inhibitor (HDACi).
-Vorinostat, a hydroxamic acid, is a pan-HDACi of class I and II HDACis.3 In HIV-1 latency, HDACis are recruited to the proviral 5' long terminal repeat (LTR) where they catalyze deacetylation of lysine residues on histones, resulting in chromatin condensation on nucleosome 1 (nuc-1) and preventing HIV transcription.
+Vorinostat, a hydroxamic acid, is a pan-HDACi of class I and II HDACis.3 In HIV-1 latency, histone deacetylases (HDACs) are recruited to the proviral 5' long terminal repeat (LTR) where they catalyze deacetylation of lysine residues on histones, resulting in chromatin condensation on nucleosome 1 (nuc-1) and preventing HIV transcription.
 Inhibition of HDAC activity promotes histone acetylation (hyperacetylation) of lysine residues by histone acetyltransferases (HATs), leading to chromatin relaxation and transcriptional activation.3,4 Some research suggests that the activity of HDACis in inducing HIV transcription may not be caused by direct effects on histone acetylation, but may be caused by effects on other proteins, such as release of free positive transcription elongation factor b (P-TEFb) from the inhibitory 7SK small nuclear ribonucleoprotein (snRNP).5,6

-T1/2: As an FDA-approved treatment for cutaneous T-cell lymphoma, vorinostat half-life properties have been previously described.
-Following oral administration of vorinostat in patients with advanced cancer, the mean terminal half-life of vorinostat was approximately 2 hours, and the mean terminal half-lives of vorinostat’s two inactive metabolites, O-glucuronide and 4-anilino-4-oxobutanoic acid, was approximately 2 hours, 2 hours, and 11 hours, respectively.5
+Half-life (T½): As an FDA-approved treatment for cutaneous T-cell lymphoma, vorinostat half-life properties have been previously described.
+After oral administration of vorinostat in patients with advanced cancer, the mean terminal half-life of vorinostat was approximately 2 hours, and the mean terminal half-lives of vorinostat’s two inactive metabolites, O-glucuronide and 4-anilino-4-oxobutanoic acid, were approximately 2 hours and 11 hours, respectively.7

 Resistance: Resistance to vorinostat in the context of HIV infection has not been described.